coinbase/coinbase-ruby/README.md

 coinbase = Coinbase::OAuthClient.new(ENV['COINBASE_CLIENT_ID'], ENV['COINBASE_CLIENT_SECRET'], user_credentials)
 ```

-Notice here that we did not hard code the API key into our codebase, but set it in an environment variable instead.
+Notice here that we did not hard code the API keys into our codebase, but set it in an environment variable instead.
 This is just one example, but keeping your credentials separate from your code base is a good [security practice](https://coinbase.com/docs/api/authentication#security).

 Now you can call methods on `coinbase` similar to the ones described in the [api reference](https://coinbase.com/api/doc).
 For example: